Harshal111111/Devops/README.md

 by this we can do the following tasks and amany more:

-1 List the group of people who has access to the repo.
+1. List the group of people who has access to the repo.
+2. List Issues in the repo.
+3. Create an issue. etc.